ComposableFi/whitepaper/whitepaper.md

 Next, we obtain the list of vaults which are in need of liquidity.
 Perhaps this is an empty set, but assuming not, we simply deplete as much liquidity from the donors going top down until all liquidity has been rebalanced.

-The score assigned to a vault in the ``donor detection phase" is determined based on a set of metrics including: how active is this vault (inactive implies that it can donate without needing liquidity itself), how much ``active" liquidity is assigned vs passive, what value the forecasting model predicts it will take in the future (is it generally increasing or decreasing in liquidity), and many more.
+The score assigned to a vault in the "donor detection phase" is determined based on a set of metrics including: how active is this vault (inactive implies that it can donate without needing liquidity itself), how much "active" liquidity is assigned vs passive, what value the forecasting model predicts it will take in the future (is it generally increasing or decreasing in liquidity), and many more.

 ## 7. Conclusion {#sec:conclusion}
 Composable is on a mission to unlock the interconnected ecosystem of blockchains via a cross-chain, cross-layer networking fabric.